Deported Army veteran returns to US in bid to become citizen

 Officials with U.S. Citizenship and Immigration Services and U.S. Customs and Border Protection declined to comment, citing privacy laws.

 Perez is among several deported military members who have been recently pardoned by Democratic governors.
-His case has received wide support, including from including from Sen. Tammy Duckworth of Illinois, a veteran who said Tuesday that Perez should never been deported in the first place.
+His case has received wide support, including from Sen. Tammy Duckworth of Illinois, a veteran who said Tuesday that Perez should never been deported in the first place.

 Perez was born in Mexico, but his family immigrated when he was a young child.
 His parents are naturalized U.S. citizens and his two children were born in the U.S.